metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

     option because module `xlate::deepl` declares it as `--xlate-engine=deepl`.

+- **--xlate-labor**

+    Insted of calling translation engine, you are expected to work for.
+    After preparing text to be translated, they are copied to the clipboard.
+You are expected to paste them to the form, copy the result to the clipboard, and hit return.

 - **--xlate-to** (Default: `JA`)

     Specify the target language.
 You can get available languages by